 - Review and categorisation:

-- How does Nordea ensure responsible lending within project financing?
+- How does Nordea ensure sustainable lending within project financing?

 Nordea’s Export and Project Finance (EPF) unit is responsible for managing project financing in Nordea.